Division of Biomedical and Life Sciences

 Applicants are invited to download our FAQ document relating to this course for full details of eligibility and entry criteria before making further enquiries.

 The Pre-medical Studies course is intended to provide an opportunity for entry into medical education for individuals with non-standard qualifications i.e. A-level (or equivalent level) subjects not suitable for direct entry to medical school.
-Subject to both satisfactory completion of the course and performance in a medical school admissions interview, up to seven students per year can enter year 1 of the Liverpool University MBChB medical degree (which can now also be studied at the Lancaster campus).
-In addition, this course also gives students first-year degree-level education enabling direct second year entry to a variety of degree programmes in the Biosciences at Lancaster students e.g. would qualify for Biomedical Sciences, Biochemistry, Biological Sciences and Natural Sciences.
+Subject to both satisfactory completion of the course and performance in a medical school admissions interview, up to seven students per year can enter year 1 of the Lancaster University MBChB medical degree.
+In addition, this course also gives students first-year degree-level education enabling direct second year entry to a variety of degree programmes in the Biosciences at Lancaster students e.g. would qualify for Biomedicine, Biochemistry, Biological Sciences and Natural Sciences.
 Students who complete the year will gain a Certificate in Higher Education.

 Students are expected to attend a non-assessed educational programme run by Morecambe Bay NHS Trust to enable them to gain knowledge and experience of careers within the NHS.